snh3003/Ethereum-Gallico/README.md

-# HackNITR-101
+# Ethereum-Gallico
-# Hackathon idea: No Scams and Use leisure time wisely
+# No Scams and Use leisure time wisely

 #Problem